 Jailbroken devices are more susceptible to the phone crashing.
 Also, some apps might not work as intended or used to.
 Official updates are a disaster for jailbroken phones.
 An official update, if it does not brick your phone, would either make your phone glitch, break your phone or make some features inaccessible.
 Further, the updates might also accompany malware.
 The only solution to this is the updated version of jailbreak and it often takes weeks, even months to be available.

 No matter how cool a customized iOS device sounds to you, we recommend not to attempt a jailbreak.
 When you attempt a jailbreak, your days as a carefree user are over.
 Your warranty is nullified.
 Not Apple, you get to decide whether an app is safe or not, you are no longer their concern.
 Jailbreaks often accompany security threats as the jailbreak might have a backdoor built-in.
 The moment you root your iOS device with the firmware, you might accidentally give access to all your data and information stored on the phone.

-One of the notorious jailbreak hacking incidents happened in 2015 when Chinese hackers gained access to iCloud login information of 225,000 individuals that attempted jailbreak.
+One of the notorious jailbreak hacking incidents happened in 2015 when some hackers gained access to iCloud login information of 225,000 individuals that attempted jailbreak.
 The hack was facilitated by backdoors created in jailbreak tweaks which helped hackers infiltrate users’ devices.

 You might have known by now that jailbreaking a device is not safe and can compromise your device’s security.
 Jailbreaking not only invalidates your device’s warranty but can leave you with a bricked device if executed incorrectly.
 Official updates become a disaster and accompany annoying glitches – causing your device to experience unnecessary halts.
 You are practically left at your own mercy as you are no longer the company’s concern.
 You might have to differentiate between a good app and a malware on your own.